 What Is the Cheapest Way to Transfer Money Internationally?

-For most people, the best way to transfer money abroad is usually the most affordable one.
 While wiring money through banks can be advantageous in some cases, the most inexpensive way is through a digital money transfer provider like Xe, Remitly or Wise.
 These platforms primarily operate online, meaning they have lower overhead costs to deal with, translating into lower prices for their customers.
 They are also cheaper because they compete with each other by offering lower fees and better exchange rates.

-Of course, every transfer differs in cost as both banks and transfer services charge varying fees depending on where the money’s being sent, how the transfer is paid for and how the money will be deposited or collected.
+Of course, every transfer differs in cost, as both banks and transfer services charge varying fees depending on where the money’s being sent, how the transfer is paid for and how the money will be deposited or collected.

 How Does a Sender Wire Money Abroad?